mickmcq/mickmcq.github.io/promptEngr.md

 [eC.html](/promptEngr/eC.html) This is the rendered html for the above code template.

+## Exercise D

+[eD.qmd](/promptEngr/eD.qmd) This is the code template for the fourth exercise.

+[eD.html](/promptEngr/eD.html) This is the rendered html for the above code template.

+[amesHousing2011.csv](/promptEngr/amesHousing2011.csv) This is the dataset for the fourth exercise.

+[amesHousing2011doc.txt](/promptEngr/amesHousing2011doc.txt) This documents the dataset for the fourth exercise.

 # Milestones

 [haystack01.qmd](/promptEngr/haystack01.qmd) contains a condensed tutorial on haystack (qmd input).